CSCI310-Group29/TrojanCheckIn-Group29/README.md

 #### Run the App
 Open "Run" tab and select Run 'app' OR click the green "Run 'app'" arrow in the top right.
 App should build and open in the Android emulator shortly
+Note: May need to take a picture of the QR code to sign in